ViktorFairuschin/vae/README.md

-In VAE, we use the encoder to parameterize the approximate posterior q<sub>&theta;</sub>(z|x) with an inference neural network with parameters &theta; (i.e., weights and biases) that takes as input a single observation x and returns the parameters of Q, typically chosen to be Gaussian.
+In VAE, we use the encoder to parameterize the approximate posterior q<sub>&theta;</sub>(z|x) with an inference neural network with parameters &theta; (i.e. weights and biases) that takes as input a single observation x and returns the parameters of Q, typically chosen to be Gaussian.
 Similarly, we use the decoder to parameterize the probability p<sub>&#632;</sub>(x|z) with a generative neural network